Donate Now!

 Welcome to residency!

-Residency is an adventure, and you are fortunate to be embarking on this new phase of your life in beautiful Northern Ontario.
 We are looking forward to meeting you and are delighted that you have chosen Northern Ontario for this crucial stage of your education.
 We are here to help you achieve your goals during your residency.

-As you begin your residency, which will offer unique and diverse learning experiences across the North, I encourage you to be ambitious and self-directed so you can make the most of every clinical encounter and conversation with your preceptors, to hone your clinical skills and knowledge.
+As you begin your residency, which will offer unique and diverse learning experiences across the North, I encourage you to be ambitious and self-directed so you can make the most of every clinical encounter and conversation with your preceptors to hone your clinical skills and knowledge.

 Dr. Rob Anderson